When an investor says “email it,” they are not asking for your life story.

 If they want only a teaser

-“Sharing the 5-slide teaser.
-If it resonates, I’ll send the 12-slide and we can book 15 minutes to tailor it.”
+If it resonates, I’ll send the 12-slide deck and we can book 15 minutes to tailor it.

-Day 7: Export PDF.
-Name and send.
+- Day 7: Export PDF.
+Name it.
+Send it.
 Log replies.
 Book calls.

 Teaser or full deck first?